meshula/meshula.github.com/site/astro-site/src/content/papers/lastmile-v2.md

 **Development**: Khronos Group (2015-present)

 #### Format Overview

 glTF emerged from the recognition that the web needed its own "JPEG for 3D" - a format specifically designed for efficient transmission and immediate rendering.
 Comprehensive data preservation is not the main priority as that can be immediately contrary to the primary efficiency aims.
 Born from the Khronos Group's collaboration with major browser vendors and graphics companies, glTF addressed the fundamental mismatch between existing interchange formats and the performance requirements of web-based 3D experiences.

-The format's development coincided with the rise of WebGL and the growing demand for 3D content in web applications, from e-commerce product visualization to immersive storytelling. glTF's designers made a deliberate philosophical choice: optimize intentionally for the "last mile" of content delivery, accepting the loss of authorial complexity in exchange for guaranteed runtime performance and universal compatibility.
+The format's development coincided with the rise of WebGL and the growing demand for 3D content in web applications, from e-commerce product visualization to immersive storytelling. glTF's optimizes intentionally for the "last mile" of content delivery, accepting the loss of authorial complexity in exchange for prioritizing runtime performance and universal compatibility through GPU-ready data structures and minimal processing overhead.

-This design philosophy reflects a broader shift in 3D graphics toward real-time, interactive experiences that prioritize immediate visual impact over editorial flexibility. glTF represents a strategic response to web-based 3D content delivery challenges, optimizing transmission efficiency while maintaining runtime performance through GPU-ready data structures and minimal processing overhead.

 #### Core Capabilities Assessment